ptnghi/ptnghi.github.io/_posts/2019-05-29-tcp-server.md

 ## Synchronization

-I just toook a course on Operating System prior to this intership where the content focuses heavily on solving synchronization problem.
+I just took a course on Operating System prior to this intership where the content focuses heavily on solving synchronization problem.
 Therefore all of the synchronization stuff is not much of a problem for me during this task.
 However there are a few tips I can give:

 - Protect shared resource, always, race condition is a mess.
-- Remeber to unlock after lock a mutex, especially when you break out of a loop.
+- Remember to unlock after lock a mutex, especially when you break out of a loop.
 - Try to minimize the critical section

 ## Problem with TCP packages

-I just toook a course on Operating System prior to this intership where the content focuses heavily on solving synchronization problem.
-Therefore all of the synchronization stuff is not much of a problem for me during this task.
-However there are a few tips I can give:

-- Protect shared resource, always, race condition is a mess.
-- Remeber to unlock after lock a mutex, especially when you break out of a loop.
-- Try to minimize the critical section

 TCP is quite a a reliable protocol with all the acknowledgement procedure and stuff however it still have some gotcha that a complete beginner like me have no idea about.

 The first one is maximum package size.
 TCP cannot send a package that is too large.
 When we try to send the result file (which is about 2-3KB) the end of the file is dropped.
 To fix this, we have to split the content into a few 1024 bytes package.
 To accomodate this logic change, both the server and client's code have to incorporate partial send and read.